-The dome that covers the Florence cathedral (Santa Maria del Fiore) is known as Brunelleschi’s dome.
+The dome that covers the Florence cathedral (the church of Santa Maria del Fiore) is known as Filippo Brunelleschi’s dome.
 When it was designed, it was the largest dome in the world.
 This immediately created problems as its size prevented the traditional method of construction.
 Its structure is a double shell supported by sturdy pillars.

 The City of Florence is divided in two by the river Arno, but its charming bridges give it a harmonious sense of continuity between the two sides.
 All of Florence’s bridges share centuries of history.
 The oldest and most famous is certainly Ponte Vecchio, mentioned by author Dan Brown in his novel Inferno.
 However, the other bridges are also important and noteworthy, given their stories, particularities, and that they have become real monuments.